-Here’s what employees are saying, the complicated relationship between women and hybrid work, and how hybrid work promotes employee well-being.
+This post dives into the future of remote and hybrid work, the complicated relationship between women and hybrid work, and how hybrid work may help promote employee well-being.

 The future of remote and hybrid work

-Limeade Institute surveyed 4,553 global employees in early 2021.
-The percentage of onsite employees dropped from 78% to 37%.
-And the 6% mentioned above, rose to 39% of employees working from home.
+In early 2021, we surveyed 4,553 global employees and found that the percentage of onsite employees dropped from 78% to 37%.
+And the 6% of the exclusively remote workforce mentioned above rose to 39% of employees working from home.
 Given the unprecedented shift of hybrid or fully remote work, the future of work and of the office is at a turning point.
 What do employees really want?

 According to a Gallup study, employers have indicated their long-term plan is for remote-capable employees to work a hybrid work schedule.
 Employees’ preferences seem largely in line with their employer’s plan: